github/docs/content/actions/migrating-to-github-actions/migrating-from-gitlab-to-github-actions.md

 ### Runners

 Runners are machines on which the jobs run.
-Both GitLab and {{ site.data.variables.product.prodname_actions }} offers managed and self-hosted variants of runners.
-In GitLab, `tags` are used to run jobs on different platforms while the same is done in {{ site.data.variables.product.prodname_actions }} with a `runs-on` key.
+Both GitLab and {% data variables.product.prodname_actions %} offers managed and self-hosted variants of runners.
+In GitLab, `tags` are used to run jobs on different platforms while the same is done in {% data variables.product.prodname_actions %} with a `runs-on` key.

 Below is an example of the syntax for each system.